woodjme/vscode-cisco-syntax/README.md

 ## Quick Start

-* Install the [extension](https://marketplace.visualstudio.com/items?itemName=jamiewoodio.cisco) with VSCode
+* Install the [extension](https://marketplace.visualstudio.com/items?itemName=jamiewoodio.cisco) with VSCode from the [marketplace](https://marketplace.visualstudio.com/items?itemName=jamiewoodio.cisco).

 * Save a file with the `.ios` extension and open with VSCode